05 Apr Accra Talks Youth Employment and The Future of Work

 Andy Mensah, Human Resources Partner – Ghana & Central Africa, IBM

 The job market is incredibly competitive these days.
 On average, only ten percent of College graduates in Ghana get hired after one year of graduation.
-The reality is: Although there are insufficient jobs to absorb the youth bulge in the country, many entry-level job seekers do not have requisite skills needed by employers.
+The reality is: Although there are insufficient jobs to absorb the youth bulge in the country, many entry-level job seekers do not have the requisite skills needed by employers.
 That is to say, even when there are jobs, employers still struggle to find competent prospects.

 “The things we write on our CV don’t matter anymore.
 When I meet you, prove what you’re made of.”

 For Andy Mensah, a CV or resume is only useful if you could back it up with job-specific skills.
-“I work in HR so I do get a lot of CV from job seekers.
+“I work in HR so I do get a lot of CVs from job seekers.
 But these days, I am not just looking for a first-class student or a person with the highest GPA.
 I am looking for somebody who, when he or she comes in, I don’t have to train for one year…I am looking for someone who understands how we drive value to our clients; how the office operates and have demonstrable experience.”Ike Amoatin, Product Manager for MainOne Ghana

 “Your CV is extremely important – it’s what could make someone call you.
 But when we sit to talk, I want you to show me what you’re made of.
 You must have job-related skills that can make you functional.”

 Sitting on one side of the job-readiness advocacy line, Ike Amoatin observes the relevance of a well-crafted resume, “No employer will see your capability just by looking at your CV – but the first point is the attraction and that’s the CV.
-A solid CV makes the same type of the first impression a nice dress makes on a date night.”
+A solid CV makes the same type of first impression a nice dress makes on a date night.”

-I tell people to treat their job application like going on a date, he says.
+I tell people to treat their job applications like going on a date, he says.
 “Once the person connects with you, then you can show your command and control of your résumé content.
 I don’t expect you to know everything but I do expect you to be able to run me through your experience.
 From that, I’d be picking out the skills I need for the job.”

 2. Every opportunity is a good opportunity